the-watchmaker/arathia-saga-chatgpt/README.md

 ### 2. The "connection" prompts create inconsistency between the connected sessions

 The accuracy of the story decreases in a single session with the current version ChatGPT (Mar 2023.)
 So you need to re-feed the "connection" prompts into a new session.
 Currently the "connection" prompts" are creating inconsistency between sessions.
-So, you need to strategically place each sessions.
-Top-down structure is aa good example.
+So, you need to strategically structure each sessions.
+Top->down structure is a good example.
 You can create 3 separate sessions: Plots -> chapters -> Parts.
+This way the details do not get polluted by bigger plots.